axmolengine/axmol/docs/CODING_STYLE.md

 One specific exception is when the function is a static function (or in an unnamed namespace) in a .cpp file.
 In this case, the cons don't apply since the function's use is so localized.

-In particular, the `createXXX` and `initXXX` methods in cocos2dx are allowed to use default arguments.
+In particular, the `createXXX` and `initXXX` methods in Axmol are allowed to use default arguments.

 Another specific exception is when default arguments are used to simulate variable-length argument lists.
 Example: